LennardF1989/BG3-BagsOfSorting/README.md

 - When `Custom` is set to `true`, the path `Content\Custom` is used instead and a 64x64 PNG-file is expected to be found.
 - When `Generate` is set to `true`, the icon set under `Name` will shrunk to two-thirds of its size and be combined with the icon of a normal pouch.

 `TooltipIcon` works exactly the same as `ItemIcon`.
-However, it is recommended use a 380x380 PNG-file when `Custom` is set to `true` and `Generate` is set to `false`.
+However, it is recommended to use a 380x380 PNG-file when `Custom` is set to `true` and `Generate` is set to `false`.
 This will give the best results in-game.

 `Color` determines how the item is presented in-game.
 The following values are available:
 - None